ianxxiao/reinforcement_learning_project/README.md

 **The agent chose actions based on a Q-Table it developed without explicit human programming.
 The Q-Table shows intuitive patterns.**

-**Figure 3**: Heatmap of expected reward of an action when given certain bike stocks after 98000 interactions.
+**Figure 3**: Heatmap of expected reward of an action when the agent was given certain bike stocks after 98000 training episodes.

 ![image](/result_snapshot/q_table_explaination.png)